 In his latest Direct Primary Care slide-show brag, attributing significant overall medical cost reduction for employees electing DPC over and FFS primary care alternative offered by the same employer, Dr Lee Gross insists that the favorable results do not reflect “cherry picking”.
 And yet, Dr Gross fails to compare the health status of the DPC-coveredContinue reading “Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care”

 The missing part 5 of Brekke’s “Paying for Primary Care”, a comment.
 Under the traditional insurance model, patients receiving covered primary will indirectly pay significant administrative costs, but they may also gain compensating financial advantages that Gayle Brekke’s multipart “Paying for Primary Care” series fails to recognize, ignores, or minimizes.
-At the top of theContinue reading “Including Primary Care in Health Insurance Policy Coverage with Insurance Is Reasonable”
+At the top of theContinue reading “Including Primary Care in Health Insurance Policy Coverage Is Reasonable”

 Brekke’s “Paying for Primary Care”, Comment on Part 4